rrobetti/ojp/README.md

 postgresql://user@localhost
 ```
 * **Open Source**: OJP is an open-source project that is free to use, modify, and distribute.
-* The OPT Proxy server is deployed as an independent service sitting and will serve as a smart proxy between the application(s) and their respective relational database(s) controlling the number of connections open against each database.
+* The OJP server is deployed as an independent service sitting and will serve as a smart proxy between the application(s) and their respective relational database(s) controlling the number of connections open against each database.
 * **Smart Connection Management***: The proxy ensures that database connections are allocated only when needed, improving scalability and resource utilization.
 In example below, only when executeQuery is called a real connection is enlisted to execute the operation, reducing the time that connection is hold and allowing for it to be used by other clients meanwhile:
 ```
         Class.forName("org.openjdbcproxy.jdbc.Driver");